 Unfortunately, he developed a reputation as a ‘roarer’ something of which Agar Wynne was unaware when, upon the death of Baron Hirsch in 1896, he shortly thereafter attended the sale of the Baron’s stud, and Grafton stepped into the ring.
 As a matter of fact, he followed his very near relation, La Fleche, in those sales.
 The mare had just realised a fabulous 12,600 guineas, and the buzz of excitement was still in the air when Grafton came up for judgement.
 Mr Wynne, a well-known sheep breeder of ‘Terrinallum’ in the western district of Victoria – a property of some 47,000 acres near Darlington – was in a happy mood and felt that 500 guineas seemed an appropriate opening bid for such a fine stamp of a colt, and one from such a distinguished family.
 Much to his astonishment, Mr Tattersall knocked him down without further parley.
 Apart from his reputation as a ‘roarer’, Grafton was heavily loaded with race forfeits for which, in England, the buyer was responsible.
 Nonetheless, Mr Wynne cleared the ledger with a smile and arranged for the stallion to be shipped to Melbourne on the SS Damascus leaving England on November 25 and arriving in Melbourne on January 8, 1897.
 Wynne landed the horse at a total cost of around £1,000.

-A distinguished lawyer with an extensive practice, Wynne had no real use for Grafton and put him up for sale, seeking merely to recover his costs.
+A distinguished lawyer with a large practice, Wynne had no real use for Grafton and put him up for sale, seeking merely to recover his costs.
 But there was a marked lack of interest from any of the Victorian studs and Grafton remained at Wynne’s St Kilda home for some time, being exercised regularly on the beach there.
 Despairing of ever getting the horse off his hands, as a last resort Wynne invited Tom Payten and Ike Earnshaw out to his residence to inspect the stallion.
 After an excellent luncheon and a bottle of his best, Payten was persuaded to take the horse to Sydney to try to place him at stud.
 Grafton was very fresh from close-housing, and he played-up on the railway station, fell, scraped his knees and knocked himself about considerably en route, arriving at Payten’s in a somewhat dishevelled state.
 Payten, as we have seen, enjoyed a good relationship with James Thompson, breeding a few racehorses in partnership with the studmaster, and after some haggling, at last, it was agreed in February 1897 for Thompson to take the horse for, I think, three years on rental with a right to purchase at any time for 1000 guineas.
 When Grafton’s first foals were but a few months old, the canny James was convinced he had struck a potent stallion and purchased him outright.
 Grafton was advertised to serve at twelve guineas a mare; but his first season’s stock, which included Grasspan, brought him to double that fee, and when Brakpan and Famous came along in his second crop he was practically withdrawn from the public.
 After that, and outside of James Thompson’s own mares, the horse served only a select few others belonging to friends of the studmaster at a hundred guineas a time.

 One such friend was George Faithfull of Inverlochy.
 Among the mares roaming the paddocks of his sprawling Inverlochy property, fifteen miles south of Goulburn, was Golddust, a particularly well-bred but in-bred mare by Niagara, boasting a double cross of Frailty and one cross of Robinson Crusoe’s sister, Aureola.
 She was no oil painting, however, and on the day, she was sold as a yearling, was lame in the fetlock.
 Faithfull bought her because of her in-breeding to Frailty – more as a potential broodmare than as a racehorse – and she proved impossible to train because of her bad legs.
 Turned out for two years on one of her owner’s stations to mature, she did particularly well, and when Faithfull cast his eyes through the stallion lists in 1900 looking for a suitable consort, he chose Grafton because of the Galopin-Musket strain in his pedigree.
 Accordingly, he sent Golddust together with some other mares to Olinda.
 The Grafton mating duly occurred but while the mare was carrying the future 1904 A.J.C.
 Derby winner, George Faithfull decided to relinquish his interest in racing and breeding entirely.
 He had only ever raced for sport, and among those horses that carried his colours was a certain Lady Trenville, and she was the real cause of her owner quitting the Turf.
 Faithfull could not help noticing certain inconsistencies in the mare’s running and rather dramatic fluctuations in the betting on more than one occasion; he wondered why certain people seemed to know more about his own horses than himself.
 It was then that he decided the Turf and he should part company and proceeded to offer his mares to James Thompson.
 It turned out to be a tidy bit of business for Thompson, for he thus acquired both Golddust and Lady Trenville in one fell swoop.
 While Golddust was carrying a Derby winner, Lady Trenville duly became the dam of Jolly Beggar who later won both a Western Australian Derby and a Perth Cup.